Hiring a French language assistant in Canada

 Recruitment and selection process

-Assistants are recruited by the Centre international d’études pédagogiques (CIEP), an agency of the Ministry of National Education.
+Assistants are recruited by France Education International (FEI), an agency of the Ministry of National Education.

 During the selection process, applicants can choose up to three provinces.
-The CIEP selects the candidate that best suits your criteria.
+FEI selects the candidate that best suits your criteria.

-Host establishments receive application dossiers in early spring.
-Schools are advised to conduct telephone or audiovisual (Skype) interviews directly with candidates in order to discuss their expectations.
+Host institutions receive applications in early spring.
+Schools are advised to conduct phone or online interviews directly with candidates in order to discuss their expectations.
 Schools and universities coordinate with the Embassy of France in Canada to select candidates.

 Logistics and costs

-Assistants are responsible for their own round-trip airfare and for finding their own accommodations.
+Assistants are responsible for their own round-trip airfare and for finding their own accommodation, but we appreciate any help host institutions are able to offer.